shinyay/win-setup/README.md

     • For more information and usage examples, refer to the apt-get manual page by running man apt-get.
 ```

+Or, you can just run the following command

 ```shell
 gh copilot explain 'apt-get'
 ```